CollectionBuilder/collectionbuilder.github.io/_docs/01_software/intro.md

 section_order: 0
 ---

+{:.gh .typefilter .alert .alert-warning}
+**GH users:** No software needs to be installed to work with CollectionBuilder-gh.
+All actions and edits can be accomplished through the web interface on GitHub.com.
+However, some people might enjoy working with the tool on their local desktop using a text editor and GitHub Desktop.
+In that case, follow the instructions below to install the required software.

 To get started editing code, managing your project, and building websites with CollectionBuilder-CONTENTdm you will need:

 1. [Text Editor](#text-editor)